 - (46) a.
-Taroo-wa [{CP} ame-ga huru (daroo) ka] kangaeta T.-NOM rain-NOM fall daroo ka considered 'Taroo considered whether it would rain' - b.
-Taroo-wa [{CP} ame-ga huru (daroo) to] omotta T.-TOP rain-NOM fall daroo to thought 'Taroo thought that it would rain' - c.
-Taroo-wa [{CP} ame-ga huru (daroo) no]-o kitaisita T.-TOP rain-NOM fall daroo no-ACC expected 'Taroo hoped that it would rain'
+Taroo-wa [CP ame-ga huru (daroo) ka] kangaeta T.-NOM rain-NOM fall daroo ka considered 'Taroo considered whether it would rain' - b.
+Taroo-wa [CP ame-ga huru (daroo) to] omotta T.-TOP rain-NOM fall daroo to thought 'Taroo thought that it would rain' - c.
+Taroo-wa [CP ame-ga huru (daroo) no]-o kitaisita T.-TOP rain-NOM fall daroo no-ACC expected 'Taroo hoped that it would rain'

-The ungrammaticality of (46c) with daroo is likely to be due to the incompatibility of it and no. The example is fine without daroo.
+The ungrammaticality of (46c) with daroo is likely to be due to its incompatibility with no. The example is fine without daroo.
 Further, as Matsumoto points out, it becomes grammatical also when the formal noun koto is substituted for no as in (47).